elephantscale/es-training-new/secure-coding/slides/Defensive-Programming.md

 ## What is it
 * An approach to improve software and source code, in terms of:
   - general quality, reducing bugs
   - Making it comprehensible, or understandable
   - Predictable behavior against unexpected inputs or user actions

+---

 ## Rules
-* Rule 1:Never assume anything
+* Rule 1: Never assume anything
-* Rule 2:Use standards
+* Rule 2: Use standards
-* Rule 3:Code simple
+* Rule 3: Code simple

+---

 # Rule 1: Never Assume Anything

+---

 ## Input Validation
 * User's input and actions are not trustable